despiteallobjections/amigo/doc/parallelism.md

 The one important exception here is that x/tools/go/gcexportdata is versioned separated from the gc toolchain, and it intentionally supports reading export data from many past Go compiler releases.
-Notably, this complicates evolving the export data format.
+Notably, this complicates evolving the export data format, because new features (e.g., support for generics) need to be added in a backwards-compatible way, existing importers updated to support the new features, tools updated to use the new importers and re-deployed, etc.

 ## Limited parallelism